-But even the hagiopgraphers Ruth and Walsh cultivated had limits, as at the end of August 1925, when the Daily News that was once described as being Ruth’s personal back page revealed Ruth’s comely full-time mistress (and second wife-to-be) and exploded the family man portion of the Ruthian myth, including the revelation that the mistress called on Ruth while he was hospitalised for (ahem) the world’s then-most famous stomach ailment while the then-Mrs. Ruth was also a patient there.
+But even the hagiopgraphers Ruth and Walsh cultivated had limits, as at the end of August 1925, when the Daily News—once described as being Ruth’s personal back page—revealed Ruth’s comely full-time mistress (and second wife-to-be) and exploded the family man portion of the Ruthian myth, including the revelation that the mistress called on Ruth while he was hospitalised for (ahem) the world’s then-most famous stomach ailment, while the then-Mrs. Ruth was also a patient there.

 Yet there were such editorials as Frank Wallace’s in the New York Post, pleading that, well, this was Babe Ruth and he kinda sorta was entitled to a more nuanced perspective.
 There are few such apologies more jarring than Leavy extracts from Wallace’s essay: “His is a big soul made bigger by our applause.
 And a big soul needs room to roam.
 Smaller souls might well close their eyes at times like these and let these big souls roam; else they stifle and die and lose the thing that makes them big.”

-Leavy’s graces include that she writes soberly and lyrically without wearing a judge’s robe, but it’s tempting to invite you to ponder today’s athletic greats shown behaving with similar depravity while flouting professional protocols and being made not into rakish, quintessentially American big souls but vermin weeks past the dates on which they should have been run out of town if not country.
+Leavy’s graces include that she writes soberly and lyrically without wearing a judge’s robe.
+But it’s tempting to invite you to ponder today’s athletic greats shown behaving with similar depravity while flouting professional protocols, being made not into rakish, quintessentially American big souls, but vermin weeks past the dates on which they should have been run out of town if not country.

 The further bad news is that all those years of behaving as a law unto himself may have cost Ruth a real chance at the one thing wanted most in baseball after his playing days ended.
 At the end of the 1934 season, his last as a Yankee, Tigers owner Frank Navin wanted to hire him as player-manager, figuring Ruth’s role as a player would end first.
 Ruth said he’d call Navin back only after finishing a tour of Hawaiian exhibition games.
 Navin hired Mickey Cochrane instead.
 The Babe let his faithful man Friday Walsh talk him out of accepting a job managing the Yankees’ Newark farm to gain experience enough that he might take over the parent club in due course.

-Ruth fell for it hook, line, and stinker when the Braves, then in Boston, signed him as a part time player for 1935 to goose their weak gate and also gave him the title of assistant manager, without a single intention of letting him be such or of becoming the woebegone team’s manager at any time.
-We feel sympathy for Ruth having been treated so shabbily, but we temper it remembering that the very thing for which some editorialists believed he deserved his leeway may also have been the very thing that turned the game’s less capricious overlords against entrusting him with team management.
+Ruth fell for it hook, line, and stinker when the Braves, then in Boston, signed him as a part time player for 1935, to goose their weak gate.
+They also gave him the title of assistant manager, without a single intention of letting him be such or of becoming the woebegone team’s manager at any time.
+We feel sympathy for Ruth having been treated so shabbily.
+But we temper it remembering that the very thing for which some editorialists believed he deserved his leeway may also have been the very thing that turned the game’s less capricious overlords against entrusting him with team management.

-Leavy’s account of Ruth’s final decade plus of life is as sober as it is touching and revelatory, and you’ll wish only that she’d seen fit to include the whole of the Babe’s rasping farewell speech at Yankee Stadium, delivered from his cancer-eroded throat, with incumbent Yankees (including Hall of Famer Yogi Berra, who posed nervously for a photograph with Ruth) up one foul line and Yankees past up the other, revealing the big kid humbled as a man at last:
+Leavy’s account of Ruth’s final decade plus of life is as sober as it is touching and revelatory.
+You’ll wish only that she’d seen fit to include the whole of the Babe’s rasping farewell speech at Yankee Stadium, delivered from his cancer-eroded throat, incumbent Yankees (including Hall of Famer Yogi Berra, who posed nervously for a photograph with Ruth) up one foul line and Yankees past up the other, revealing the big kid humbled as a man at last: